conscott/draw_mempool/README.md

 ## Draw Mempool !

 A tool to draw and inspect mempool transactions and their dependencies.
-This currently requires a locally running version of bitcoind and will use `bitcoin-cli` to poll for mempool info and block template info.
+This currently requires a locally running version of bitcoind and will use `bitcoin-cli` to pull for mempool info and block template info.